 If you are injured or become ill on the job in Massachusetts, the law says you are entitled to benefits under the Workers’ Compensation system.
 These benefits help compensate you for your medical expenses and for any time you may lose from work because of your injury.
-The Massachusetts state agency that oversees the Workers Compensation System is the Department of Industrial Accidents, more commonly called the DIA.
+Boston workers’ compensation lawyer John J. Sheehan explains the Massachusetts state agency that oversees the Workers Compensation System is the Department of Industrial Accidents, more commonly called the DIA.

 Types of Workers’ Comp Benefits in Massachusetts

 The amount of benefits you receive will depend, in part, on the extent of your injury.
 The DIA classifies benefits according to whether an injured worker is:

 - Partially incapacitated;